 Remember that a management group applies its policies to its subscriptions.
 Therefore, if you disable a subscription's policy, and the subscription belongs to a management group that still uses the same policy, then you will continue to receive the policy recommendations.
 The policy will still be applied from the management level and the recommendations will still be generated.

 Select View effective policy.

 In the PARAMETERS section, search for the policy that invokes the recommendation that you want to disable, and from the dropdown list, select Disabled

 The disable policy changes can take up to 12 hours to take effect.

-This article explained security policies.
-For related information, see the following articles:
+This page explained security policies.
+For related information, see the following pages: